 When I was about 4 my mum took me to the beach for the first time and, while she was busy setting out the towels and picnic items, I tootled off and plonked myself down with a more interesting-looking family.
 I’ve been a bit that way ever since – always straying off to some foreign shore looking for adventure.

 My other great childhood passion was reading.
-Books first then I got into teen magazines (primarily for the popstars).
+Books first (I wanted to live in a hand-painted caravan after reading The Diddakoi) then I got into teen magazines (for the popstars, primarily Adam Ant).
 My mum said it was a terrible waste of pocket money, I told her it was ‘an investment’.
-I went on to work as a magazine journalist for 10 years – first on Postman Pat then Just 17, New Woman and Empire, though more! was the highlight – giving me that ‘I’ve had the time of my life!’ feeling for 4 years straight.
+I went on to work as a magazine journalist for 10 years – first on Postman Pat then Just 17, New Woman and Empire, though more! was the highlight – it basically gave me that ‘I’ve had the time of my life!’ feeling for four years straight.